If you have not read the first post in the HELL series, you can read it here.

 We must conclude that we are either more moral and ethical than this God, who is willing to send billions of people to Hell for eternity?
 Or, we must conclude that we have monumentally misunderstood who God is and what God’s heart is for each one of us and what the fate of mankind is.

 I know this all may be disorienting and hard to process.
 There is no question that you are likely thinking of all the verses and examples from the Bible that you could use to refute this post, but be patient and breathe.
 We will get to all of those verses and passages in short order.
 This is just the first step of many.

 After reading this post, you may wondering why Jesus had to die if he is not saving people from an eternity in Hell.
 I am glad you asked.
-That will be the next post in this HELL series.
+Read about that in HELL 3.